Modern Forum Choices, and Migrating from Discuz to NodeBB

 topic_object = result['response']

-return topic_object['tid']Note: The API posting logic is the same as user posting, so it’s subject to all the forum’s character limits.
-Similarly, the timestamp parameter becomes ineffective for the same reason; posts will still be published with the current time.
-The solution is to modify the timestamp logic on line 16 of src/api/helpers.js.
+return topic_object['tid']Note: API posting follows the same logic as user posting and is subject to all forum character limits.
+Similarly, the timestamp parameter is often ignored and the post will be published with the current time.
+The solution is to modify line 16 in src/api/helpers.js.
 Simply comment out the line data.timestamp = Date.now();.
 Remember to revert this change after migration, otherwise users could also modify timestamps.

 After making this change, the reply API endpoint api/v3/topics/{tid} will also support passing a timestamp to specify the time.